TG000/bookland/README.md

 # Bookland · Beta
+> A fully functional online book / story reading community made using NextJS for learning purpose.

 Bookland is an open-source web application that creates a vibrant online community for book lovers and aspiring writers.
 This platform allows users to both read and share original books and stories, fostering a collaborative environment for literary enthusiasts.